VladimirBabin/spreadsheet-evaluation-app/evaluator/README.md

 Each formula has parameters that the application computes as well (in case there are more formulas in parameters or in case a parameter contains a reference to another cell).
 After the parameters are resolved, the formulas compute and return the result.
-The application also can handle multiple referencing in the cells and can detect circular reference.
+The application also can handle multiple referencing in the cells and can detect circular reference (if you're curious about this part, you can see that this functionality works for both working and broken evaluators but is implemented differently: in working it determines circular referencing by storing the information about the initial notation reference and returning the error if the reference is called again, in broken it's storing all references in the set and before applying formula for another notation reference it's checking weather the set contains the reference).

 ## Requirements
 For building and running the application you need: